michalk-k/ha_gui/README.md

 ![image](https://github.com/michalk-k/ha_gui/assets/7868445/a52847a6-a68f-4b2b-9b56-17141a65190e)

-Each tile represents an overview of a room or location, described by tile name.
+Each tile represents an overview of a room or location given by a tile name.
+It boasts of following features:

-Click on the tile - opens a view of a particular room/location.
+* Click on the tile - opens a view of a particular room/location.
-Long Press on the tile - turns off all main lights in the location.
+* Long Press on the tile - turns off all main lights in the location.
 Additional lights like night lighting and Christmas tree lights might remain on.
-Upper-left icon - indicates if any of the main lights found in the room/location are turned on.
+* Upper-left icon - indicates if any of the main lights found in the room/location are turned on.
-Upper-right icon - indicates if any of the windows/doors in the room/location is open or tilted.
+* Upper-right icon - indicates if any of the windows/doors in the room/location are open or tilted.
 If at least one window is open, the icon shows an open window.
-If none are wide-open but at least one is tilted, the icon of the tilted window is shown.
+If none are wide open but at least one is tilted, the icon of the tilted window is shown.
-Bottom-right icon - shows the current temperature of the room/location Bottom-left corner - it's a special container to show special features enabled in a particular room/location.
-It may be printer printing or night lamp, washing machine, Christmas tree etc. Those icons appear only if particular feature is enabled.
+* Bottom-right icon - shows the current temperature of the room/location
+* Bottom-left corner - it's a special container to show special features enabled in a particular room/location.
+It may be printer printing or night lamp, washing machine, Christmas tree etc. Those icons appear only if a particular feature is enabled.
 Number of icons is not limited, however mobile app provides space for max 3 icons.

 **Tile templates:**